ultimatedotfiles/strap/README.md

 #### Strap Package Resolution Without `:package-version`

-If there is not a `:package-version` suffix in a `strap-package-id`, a `:package-version` value of `:HEAD` will be assumed and the git repository's default branch will be used as the package source.
+If there is not a `:package-version` suffix in a `strap-package-id`, a `:package-version` value of `:HEAD` will be assumed and the git repository's `origin/HEAD` will be used as the package source.

 For example, consider the following Strap package id: